-Policyholder Win Highlights Key Issues to Maximize Coverage for False Claims Act Settlements settlement payments based on the definition of "loss," even where language is not contained in an express policy exclusion.
-In reaching that conclusion, the court recognized that the location of language within the policy does not control which party bears the burden of proof and that an "exception" to the definition of loss is akin to an exclusion where the insurer relied on it to attempt to avoid coverage.
-While the Astellas decision is in line with Illinois and many other states' laws requiring insurers to establish that any limitation or exclusionary language clearly and unambiguously applies to bar coverage for a particular claim, even if the language is not found in the policy's "exclusions" section, the ruling shows how the burden-shifting framework should be applied in FCA matters.
+False Claims Act Settlements

+By Geoffrey Fehling Published in Property Casualty 360 | January/February 2022 location of language within the policy does not control which party bears the burden of proof and that an "exception" to the definition of loss is akin to an exclusion where the insurer relied on it in an attempt to avoid coverage.

+While the Astellas decision is in line with Illinois and many other state laws requiring insurers to establish that any limitation or exclusionary language clearly and unambiguously applies to bar coverage for a particular claim, even if the language is not found in the policy's "exclusions" section, the ruling shows how the burden-shifting framework should be applied.